-Macau Property Opportunities Fund

-Annual Report for the year ended 30 June 2021
+Macau Property Opportunities Fund Annual Report for the year ended 30 June 2022

-Macau Property Opportunities Fund (MPO) is a closedend investment fund and the only quoted property fund dedicated to investing in Macau, the world's largest gaming market and the only city in China where casinos are legal.
+Macau Property Opportunities Fund (MPO) is a closed-end investment fund and the only quoted property fund dedicated to investing in Macau, the world's leading gaming market and the only city in China where gaming is legal.

 Premium listed on the London Stock Exchange, the Company holds strategic property investments in Macau.
-Its current portfolio comprises prime residential assets that are fair valued at US\$265.4 million as at 30 June 2021.
+Its current portfolio comprises prime residential assets valued at US\$242.0 million as at 30 June 2022.

-MPO is managed by Sniper Capital Limited, an Asia-based property investment manager with a proven track record in fund management and investment advisory.
+MPO is managed by Sniper Capital Limited, an Asia-based property investment manager with an extensive track record in fund management and investment advisory.